rehring4/outage-duration-exploration/README.md

 This table is key in demonstrating that the fact that fuel supply emergency is the cause with the longest outage duration may be an outlier, as it only affects 1 customer.
 Severe weather on the other hand, affects drastic numbers of customers.

+## Our Prediction Problem
+**How long will a power outage last, given various attributes like month, climate region, and population demographics?
+How well can we develop a regression model to predict this duration?**

 ## Baseline Model
-To predict power outage duration, we created a baseline model using a Linear Regression pipeline.
+To predict power outage duration, we created a baseline model using a **Linear Regression** pipeline.
 This model incorporated three key features:

 `MONTH` (categorical, one-hot encoded)